How to bring eco-criticism into the art academy

 A discussion with artists and teachers from various academies

 Based on the assumption that contemporary art education educates critical and committed makers, we investigate what is needed to fruitfully discuss themes such as climate breakdown and eco-criticism with students.
 The question How important is it that the art academy itself is also sustainably organized? must be adressed in this discussion.
-During our lunchevent that will be moderated by Chihiro Geuzebroek, we will discuss this subject digitally on Wednesday 12 May at 12:00 with lecturer Suzanne Dhaliwal from the master Ecology Futures (St Joost) and artist collective De Onkruidenier.
-Register below for this online lunch event of ArtEZ studium generale and Mister Motley.
+During this lunchevent, moderated by Chihiro Geuzebroek, we discussed this subject digitally on Wednesday 12 May at 12:00 with lecturer Suzanne Dhaliwal from the master Ecology Futures (St Joost) and artist collective De Onkruidenier.

 Since September the project LAND formed the starting point for Mister Motley and ArtEZ studium generale to discuss topics as climate breakdown, ownership, living together and colonialism with artists and thinkers.
 Within this project we want to acknowledge that people are part of the world, instead of the other way around.